What is Buprenorphine?

 - Do not shared your buprenorphine with anyone even if they have similar symptoms or suffer from the same condition.

 Buprenorphine Misuse Potential

 Because of buprenorphine’s opioid effects, it can be misused, particularly by people who do not have an opioid dependency.
 Naloxone is added to buprenorphine to decrease the likelihood of diversion and misuse of the combination drug product.
-Learn about other MAT medications.

 Tip 63: Medications for Opioid Use Disorder (2021)